YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 -updateresync uses the journal sequence number stored in the replicating instance's database and the history record available in the backup copy of the replication instance file of the originating instance (</path/to/bkup-orig-repl-inst-file>) to determine the journal sequence number at which to start replication.

 When replication resumes after a suspension (due to network or maintenance issues), YottaDB compares the history records stored in the replication instance file of the replicating instance with the history records stored in the replication instance file of the originating instance to determine the point at which to resume replication.
 This mechanism ensures that two instances always remain in sync when a replication connection resumes after an interruption. -updateresync bypasses this mechanism by ignoring the replication history of the replicating instance and relying solely on the current journal sequence number and its history record in the originating instance's history to determine the point for resuming replication.
 As it overrides a safety check, use -updateresync only after careful consideration.
 You can check with your YottaDB support channel as to whether -updateresync is appropriate in your situation.

 To perform an updateresync, the originating instance must have at least one history record.
 You need to take a backup (BACKUP -REPLINST) of the replication instance file of the originating instance while the Source Server is running.
 This ensures that the instance file has at least one history record.
 Even though it is safe to use a copy (for example, an scp) of the replication instance file of the originating instance taken after shutting down its Source Server, BACKUP -REPLINST is recommended because it does not require Source Server shutdown.
 You also need an empty instance file (-INSTANCE_CREATE) of the replicating instance to ensure that it bypasses the history information of the current and prior states.

 You also need use -updateresync to replace your existing replication instance files if a YottaDB version upgrade changes the instance file format.

+Note that :code``-updateresync`` works even when the replication instance file of the originating instance differs in endianness.

 For information on the procedures that use -updateresync, refer to :ref:`setup-new-repl-inst-orig-ab-pq-ap`, :ref:`replace-repl-inst-file-repl-ab-pq`, :ref:`replace-repl-inst-file-repl-ap`, and :ref:`setup-new-repl-inst-orig-ap`.